happy-299/TomatoMall/readme.md

 ## Introduction

-This repository is for the sophomore year's spring semester course project "Software Engineering and Computing II", dedicated to building TomatoMail—an online platform for physical book purchasing and management.
+This repository is for the sophomore year's spring semester course project "Software Engineering and Computing II", dedicated to building TomatoMall—an online platform for physical book purchasing and management.